Skip to main content

 What is use tax?

-• an Illinois consumer purchases tangible personal property at retail from an out-of-state, unregistered retailer for use in Illinois and that retailer does not collect the tax; or
+• An Illinois consumer purchases tangible personal property at retail from an unregistered, out-of-state retailer for use in Illinois and that retailer does not collect the tax; or

 Individuals should report use tax on Form ST-44, Illinois Use Tax Return.
-An individual also may use Form IL-1040, Individual Income Tax Return, to report use tax along with his or her income tax liability, provided the individual's annual use tax liability is $600 or less.
-A businesses also can file Form ST-44 to report its use tax, unless the business is registered to file and pay sales and use tax using Form ST-1, Sales and Use Tax and E911 Surcharge Return.
-For information on reporting use tax, including information on reporting use tax on purchases of items of tangible personal property that must be titled or registered with an agency of Illinois government (i.e., motor vehicles, motorcycles and all-terrain vehicles, watercraft, aircraft, trailers, and mobile homes), see our Sales and Use Tax information page.
-See also Question 128, "What is the relationship between sales and use tax in Illinois?".
+An individual also may use Form IL-1040, Individual Income Tax Return, to report use tax along with the taxpayer's income tax liability, provided the individual's annual use tax liability is $600 or less.
+A businesses may file Form ST-44 to report its use tax, unless the business is registered to file and pay sales and use tax using Form ST-1, Sales and Use Tax and E911 Surcharge Return.
+For information on reporting use tax, including information on reporting use tax on purchases of items of tangible personal property that must be titled or registered with an agency of Illinois government (e.g., motor vehicles, motorcycles and all-terrain vehicles, watercraft, aircraft, trailers, and manufactured (mobile) homes), see our Sales and Use Taxes information page.
+See also Question 128, "What is the relationship between retailers' occupation and use tax in Illinois?".

 Answers others found helpful